-To address the hybrid modelization, we propose a hybrid mesh adaptation.
-The RANS mesh adaptation contributes to a good capture of the overall flow.
-For LES regions, we adapt and extend the analysis of Toosi and Larsson which is based on the source term of LES-error equation.
-The two mesh-adaptation criteria are applied inside a transient fixed point algorithm with the option of using a single adapted mesh for the whole time interval.
-Numerical examples concerning subcritical and supercritical vortex shedding flows past a circular cylinder demonstrate the interest of the proposed approach.
-An extremely interesting sequel of this development would be to extend the analysis to the so-called goal-oriented analysis.
+- An important sequel of this development would be to extend the analysis to the so-called goal-oriented analysis.
 In [10], the goal oriented analysis permitted to look for the best mesh for propagating an acoustic wave produced by an artificial acoustic source.
 With the new criterion, noise production by turbulence could be addressed.

-The introduction of the space-time adaptation would be also of interest in order to compute with optimally chosen time steps.
+- The introduction of the space-time adaptation as in [23] will be of interest in order to compute with optimally chosen time steps.